-- Natural component of muscles, the brain, and other innervated tissues.
+- Natural component of muscles and the brain;

 - Involved in the contraction of muscles, including heart tissue.

 Carnosine, or l-carnosine, is a peptide formed naturally by the body during digestion of protein-rich foods.
 Abundantly present in muscle and brain tissue, it is primarily involved in the contraction of various muscles and tissues including that of the heart.

 As a result of its antioxidant potency and anti-glycation effect, carnosine is sometimes considered as an anti-ageing treatment.
 It continues to be the subject of numerous studies on its benefits for slowing down the body’s ageing process.
 Scientists are focusing on its potential for delaying ageing of the muscles which can manifest in muscle weakness and loss of muscle mass, also known as sarcopenia.

 Damage to proteins is one of the key mechanisms of ageing.
 Essential for the body to function properly, proteins are destroyed by either oxidation (free radicals) or glycation (a reaction with glucose molecules).
 Skin ageing is the most visible sign of protein damage, manifesting as wrinkles, loss of elasticity and reduced healing capacity.
 But the visible changes to the skin also reflect those affecting the whole body - muscles, blood vessels, the eyes, the brain and many other organs.
 When too many proteins cease to function, the body ages prematurely and becomes the target for degenerative diseases.